Altisource Asset Management (NYSEAMERICAN:AAMC) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report report published on Tuesday morning.
+StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued to investors on Sunday morning.
 The brokerage issued a hold rating on the asset manager’s stock.

-Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last released its earnings results on Friday, April 22nd.
-The asset manager reported $0.66 earnings per share (EPS) for the quarter.
+Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last released its quarterly earnings results on Friday, April 22nd.
+The asset manager reported $0.66 earnings per share for the quarter.

 Altisource Asset Management Corporation is an asset management company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.